aas-core-works/design-docs/docs/general-design-decisions.md

 ## Meta-model

-The meta-model is written in [RDF SHACL].
+The meta-model is a collection of documents written in different languages (such as [RDF SHACL] or our reduced version of Python, depending on the nature of the respective document).

 [RDF SHACL]: https://www.w3.org/TR/shacl/